AWhetter/pathseq/doc/source/format.rst

 a file in the sequence.

+.. _format-loose-postfix:

 Postfix
 -------

-The postfix separates the ranges from the next component in the name.
+The prefix is a single character that separates the :ref:`ranges <format-loose-range>` from the next component of the sequence's name.

 The rules that define what is a valid postfix, depend on the type of path sequence.